soulsolomon/soulsolomon/README.md

 ## I'm a Husband, Father, and Full Stack Robotics Software Developer!!

-- 🌱 I’m currently enrolled in a Full-Stack developer bootcamp @integrify-Finland
+- 🌱 I’m currently enrolled in a Full-Stack developer bootcamp @ integrify-Finland
 - 🥅 2021 Goals: Contribute more to Open Source projects!
 - ⚡ Fun fact: I am a hobby artist who loves to draw..